To instruct Stephen please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

 Stephen is frequently involved in disputes in off-shore jurisdictions including Cayman, BVI, Cyprus, Hong Kong and Singapore and has given expert evidence in Jersey and Texas.

 He also undertakes arbitrations, both domestically and internationally as counsel and as arbitrator, including acting in related High Court litigation to enforce arbitration awards.

 Stephen’s reputation is well recognised in both Chambers & Partners and Legal 500:

-Stephen was identified as an outstanding QC in The Lawyer Hot 100 for 2015.
+Stephen was identified as an outstanding KC in The Lawyer Hot 100 for 2015.

 Stephen’s commercial clients include airlines, blue chip companies, domestic and global PLCs, individuals and SMEs.
 He has an established reputation acting for high net worth individuals and their structures in domestic and international commercial disputes.
 Stephen has also acted for barrister’s chambers, members of the Bar, European Royal Families, football clubs, global companies, insurers, law professors, rock stars, sports personalities, the world’s biggest ship owners and their families, and solicitors in commercial disputes.
 He also undertakes oil and gas arbitrations for and against large multi-nationals and state entities in various jurisdictions.